defacto64/qwac_detector/README.md

 ## Compatibile operating systems

 This WebExtension works under:
-* Windows 10 and 11 (do not know if it works under previous versions, but I expect it to)
+* Windows 10 and 11 (it might work under other versions, too, but I did not test)
 * Apple macOS v12 (Monterey) or newer (but it should work on macOS v11 as well)
 * Linux (e.g. Ubuntu) - not sure about the minimum kernel version